cornerstone-consulting/INFIODocs/infio-docs.md

 INFIO also facilitates the migration of .NET applications  to .NET Core for .NET.
 This tool scans .NET projects, analyzes source code and package dependencies, and generates an assessment report that highlights incompatible APIs and NuGet/Microsoft Core packages.

 Key aspects of the .NET assessment report includes:
-- Identification of incompatible APIs and packages.
+- Analysis of Project and Package Compatibility.
-- Suggestions for replacement components to facilitate migration.
+- Detection of Incompatible or Deprecated APIs.
-- Detection of unsupported components that require alternative solutions
+- Migration Guidance for Third-Party Dependencies.
-- Effort estimation for manual code changes required for full compatibility
+- Effort Estimation for Porting Tasks.
 - Automated conversion of .NET project references to their .NET Core equivalent with updated package details

 The solution provides deep insights into the existing database environment while adhering to **AWS best practices** for cloud migration.
 It emphasizes **security**, **scalability**, **reliability**, and **cost optimization** throughout the process.